How to estimate a property's value

 This is less common with ordinary purchases.
 In this instance, unfortunately, buyers usually have to chalk this up to bad luck; shy of instructing their own valuation for the property they wish to buy, there isn’t much they can do in this situation.

-However, the overwhelming majority of down-valuations we see are remortgage cases where the client has in fact overestimated the value of their own property.
+However, the overwhelming majority of down-valuations are remortgage cases where the client has in fact overestimated the value of their own property.

 Why down-valuations occur with buy-to-let properties